Arthy000/gherkin-testcafe/README.md

 Install `gherkin-testcafe` and `cucumber`<sup>1</sup> via npm or yarn:

-    npm i gherkin-testcafe cucumber
+    npm i gherkin-testcafe cucumber@5.1.0

 or

-    yarn add gherkin-testcafe cucumber
+    yarn add gherkin-testcafe cucumber@5.1.0

 <sup>1</sup> This package internally uses [Cucumber.js](https://github.com/cucumber/cucumber-js) to parse step definitions.
 You will need it to define steps (see [Writing step definitions](#writing-step-definitions)).
+Only cucumber version 5.1.0 is supported.

 ## Upgrading from version 1.x